Government repeating same mistakes led to Covid deaths, adviser tells inquiry

 Dame Angela replied: “I agree.
 I think we made the same mistake three times.”

-Dame Angela said there was enough data for the Government to initiate the first Covid lockdown a week before it was actually introduced.
+And she said there was enough data for the Government to initiate the first Covid lockdown in March 2020, a week before it was actually introduced.

 She told the inquiry that in mid-March 2020, ministers had enough information to show voluntary measures had only reduced social contact by around 40%, when experts had said contacts needed to reduce by around 75% to reduce the spread of the virus.

-“We knew that we needed about 75% reduction in contact,” she said.

-“I think this is something I think is quite important to remember, that we did actually have data that very day that said the voluntary reductions were not enough.

-“By the 16th we had enough data, in my opinion, we should have gone into lockdown on that Monday the 16th.
+“By the 16th we had enough data, in my opinion, we should have gone into lockdown on that Monday the 16th,” she said.

-“On the 16th – given what we knew about how fast this epidemic was spreading, given what we knew and could surmise about the fact that probably everybody was susceptible to catch it – I think there was enough information on that date to say we need to stop all non-essential contact.”

-Dame Angela was asked about describing September 2020 as the “worst moment of the pandemic”.
+Dame Angela was also asked about describing September 2020 as the “worst moment of the pandemic”.

 She told the inquiry: “It was very frustrating for us to be asked to advise the Government and to advise the Government that the autumn would be difficult, and that that difficulty would manifest as rising numbers of infections… And then we had this astonishingly good ability to watch that happening with the ONS Covid infection study… and it proceeded to happen.